-Figure 6: Tilt Mount Assembly (dimensions in mm and inches)
+Figure 6: Tilt Mount Assembly (dimensions in millimeters and inches)

-To install the Tilt Mount and Detector:
+> To install the tilt mount and detector:

-1 Place the tilt mount in its designated location and secure it with 4 fasteners through 4 holes 7mm in diameter.
-Use the 4 screws and spring washers according to the kit (see Table 11 and Table 12).
+Place the tilt mount in its designated location and secure it with 4 fasteners through 4 holes 7mm in diameter.
+Use the 4 screws and spring washers according to the kit.